kstenerud/concise-encoding/cbe-specification.md

 Example:

-    [6c 01 91 88 13 6b] = List containing the values (1, 5000)
+    [6c 01 91 88 13 6b] = List containing integers (1, 5000)

 ### Map Type

-A map associates one object (key) with another (value).
+A map associates objects (keys) with other objects (values).
 Keys may be scalar or array types, and must not be EMPTY.
 Values may be of any type, including other containers.

 Map contents are stored as key-value pair tuples using regular object encoding (type field + possible payload):

     [6c] [key 1] [value 1] [key 2] [value 2] ...
 [6b]

 All keys in a map must be unique, even across type widths.
-For example, you cannot store both 1000 (16-bit) and 1000 (32-bit) as keys.
+For example, you cannot store both 1000 (16-bit) and 1000 (32-bit) as keys in the same map.

 Example: